Akshaye Khanna: Breakthrough and early struggle (1997–2000)

+Established actor (2001–2008)

 Khanna returned to films in 2001 with Farhan Akhtar's coming-of-age comedy-drama Dil Chahta Hai, alongside Aamir Khan, Saif Ali Khan and Dimple Kapadia.
 Khanna featured as one of the three friends named Siddharth Sinha, a quiet and reticent boy.
 It generated highly positive reviews, with critical acclaim, and emerged as a major commercial success.
 Dil Chahta Hai won seven Filmfare Awards, including a Best Supporting Actor trophy for Khanna.
 Taran Adarsh noted, "Akshaye Khanna conveys a lot through his expressions and that's where he triumphs.
 An actor par excellence, he essays this complex character with flourish.
 Sita Menon from Rediff.com wrote, "With the character's depth, Akshaye uses his voice and expression to optimum effect.
 He's a surprise.
 A pleasant one."

 Abbas–Mustan's romantic thriller Humraaz (2002), co-starring Ameesha Patel, was Khanna's next film release.
 He played the main antagonist Karan Malhotra, a convincing con-artist.
 It proved to be a major commercial success, and Khanna's performance drew critical praise.
 He won the IIFA Award for Best Performance in a Negative Role and earned nomination for Filmfare Award for Best Performance in a Negative Role.
 Idlebrain stated, "Akshaye Khanna excels in his villainous role."
-That year, he also starred as a lawyer in Anees Bazmee's thriller Deewangee alongside Urmila Matondkar, a financial failure for which he was nominated for the Screen Award for Best Actor.
+That year, he also starred as a lawyer in Anees Bazmee's thriller Deewangee alongside Urmila Matondkar, another successful film at the box-office for which Khanna was nominated for the Screen Award for Best Actor.

 In 2003, Khanna starred as an electronic salesman in Priyadarshan's romantic comedy Hungama, co-starring Rimi Sen. The feature became a box office hit with earnings of ₹202 million despite a mixed critical reception.
 He next reunited with J. P. Dutta to film LOC: Kargil, a war drama based on the events of the Kargil War fought between India and Pakistan.
 Khanna played the real-life character of Balwan Singh, an Indian army officer who is a part of the war alongside Preeti Jhangiani.

 Khanna's first release of 2004 was Milan Luthria's action thriller Deewaar, in which he played Gaurav Kaul, the son of an Indian army officer who sets out to find his missing father.
 Co-starring Amitabh Bachchan and Amrita Rao, it received critical acclaim but failed to fare well at the box office.
 In the same year, Khanna reteamed with Priyadarshan in the romantic comedy Hulchul, in which he was paired opposite Kareena Kapoor.
 The film proved to be a box-office hit.
 India Today wrote, "Khanna, one of the most underrated actors in Bollywood, keep the film moving with bang-on performances."